mentor-guvi-react/Restaurant-booking-node/README.md

 2. cd into folder and do npm install
 3. run myuri=<mongodburl> npm start should start the node server
 4. example cmd  uri=mongodb+srv://mentorguvi:kjnasdawq213@cluster0.cysvbru.mongodb.net/ npm start
+5. Update your hard coded db string in db.js if needed to test locally

 UseFull Links
 1. Render.com used to deploy the Node web service https://dashboard.render.com/